Weekly review of Azerbaijani precious metals’ market

-The price of one ounce of gold decreased by 11.509 manats or 0.5 percent.
+The price of one ounce of gold decreased by 26.792 manats or 1.26 percent the last week.

 |